open-AIMS/docker-example/README.md

 1. We will start by forking a public git repository from GitHub.
 Make sure you are logged into your own GitHub account.
 Then open the `AIMS/docker-example` repository page on your web browser: https://github.com/AIMS/docker-example.
-At the top right hand corner, there is a option to "Fork" the repository.
+At the top right hand corner, there is an option to "Fork" the repository.
 That will essentially make a full copy of the `AIMS/docker-example` repository on your own account, allowing you to modify the content as much as needed without interfering with the history of the original `AIMS/docker-example`.

 2. Now clone the forked repository from GitHub to a local folder of your choice on your machine (below referred to as `path_of_your_choice`).
 The forked repository will be named `username/docker-example`, where `username` corresponds to your own GitHub account name.
 Make sure to substitute the appropriate names in the example code below.
+On your Terminal:

   ```{git clone, engine='bash', results='markdown', eval=FALSE}
   cd path_of_your_choice